nsip/sif-xml2json/README.md

 1. If it is not already installed on your machine, download [Insomnia Core](https://insomnia.rest/download/core/?).

-2. Start the Insomnia UI
+2. Start Insomnia

-Click "New Request"
+3. Click "New Request" (If you have previously used Insomnia, add a new request from the pulldown on the left hand panel)

-3. From the method dropdown on the right, Select `POST` method.
+4. From the method dropdown on the right, Select `POST`.

-4. URL input `localhost:1324/sif-xml2json/v0.1.5?wrap`,
+5. Add the request `localhost:1324` select `XML` from the body type pulldown, then click Create

-From the Body dropdown, select `XML`
+6. In the POST field above the centre Request body pane, type `localhost:1324/sif-xml2json/v0.1.5?wrap`

-Open the Select and copy content of sample sif file "StudentPersonals.xml" into left Request Body panel.
+7. Copy the body of the sample file `StudentPersonals.xml` into the centre Request Body panel.

-5. Click Send button.
-The converted JSON result will be displayed in the righthand Response panel.
+8. Click the Send button.
+The converted JSON result should be displayed in the right hand Response panel.

 ![2 Insomnia test image](screenshots/2_insomnia_test.PNG)